pauliejes/SandboxDocs/docs/reference-guide/scripting-api.md

 ### sphereCast(origin, radius, options)

-Casts a ray from an origin in all directions to a given radius, returning an array of all intersections.
-Used to see if an object is within the sphere's radius.
+Used to find all polygons with an invisible sphere defined by radius, returning an array of all intersections.
 All parameters are world space.

 **Parameters**